 The warm spring and summer nights are long gone, and in their place, the cold winter months are fast approaching.
 Shorter days and longer nights are tough enough to handle, without the added pressure of the COVID-19 pandemic and the restrictions that come with it.
 Winter 2020 is set to be a challenging time for many of us…

-We’ve seen cases of depression double during the pandemic so far, making mental health even more of a priority as we head into winter.
+We’ve seen cases of depression double during the pandemic, making mental health even more of a priority as we head into winter.
 In this blog, we’ll explore the effects that the colder months have on our mental health.
 So as a family member, friend or employer, it’s your job this year (more than ever) to be aware of who may be struggling with their mental health this winter, so that you can be there for those who need a little bit of extra support.

 If your own personal mental health isn’t affected by the time of the year (or perhaps, you’ve just not noticed the link before), one question you may have is “can the weather really affect your mental health?”.
 The answer is 100% yes.
 Winter months bring cold, wet and dark days, and with that comes staying inside more, less social plans and therefore more alone time.
 When this is combined with the current lockdown restrictions, it makes this time of year even more difficult with feelings of loneliness, depression and anxiety heightened for many of us.
 But what is the science behind the ‘winter blues’ so many of us experience?